 Physiotherapy is an important part of the healing process for paralyzed dogs.
 Follow your Vet’s guidance and start slow.
 Canine physical therapy helps pets regain strength, increase muscle mass, prevent atrophy, and improve a dog’s passive range of motion.
 Although physical therapy may not help a paralyzed dog walk again, it can greatly aid in their overall recovery.
 Possible therapies include: hydrotherapy, stretching, laser therapy, acupuncture, as well as structured exercises.

 Rehab therapy can take time and patience.
 Physical rehabilitation improves a paralyzed pet’s mobility and also their mental health.
-Keeping your dog active and mobile improves improves their overall quality of life and keeps paralyzed dogs happy.
+Keeping your dog active and mobile improves its overall quality of life and keeps paralyzed dogs happy.

 Keep Them Active: Mobility Assistance for a Paralyzed Pet